Providence, Rhode Island: Demographics

-As of the 2000 United States census, Providence's population consisted of 173,618 people, 162,389 households, and 35,859 families.
-The population density was 9,401.7 PD/sqmi, characteristic of other small cities in New England such as New Haven, Connecticut; Springfield, Massachusetts; and Hartford, Connecticut.
 The city's population peaked in the 1940s, just prior to the nationwide period of rapid suburbanization.
-The Providence metropolitan area includes Providence, Fall River, Massachusetts, and Warwick, and is estimated to have a population of 1,622,520.
+The Providence metropolitan area includes Providence, Fall River, and Warwick, and is estimated to have a population of 1,622,520.
 In 2006, this area was officially added to the Boston Combined Statistical Area (CSA), the sixth-largest CSA in the country.
 In recent years, Providence has experienced a sizable growth in its under-18 population.
-The median age of the city was 28 years, while the largest age cohort is 20- to 24-year-olds as of 2000.